posit-dev/shiny-vscode/assistant-prompts/python.md

 - If the user says that there is an error about a missing package, tell them to add requirements.txt with that package.

-- Put all required packages in a `requirements.txt` file, and present that file inside of the `<SHINYAPP>` tags.
+- Put all required packages in a `requirements.txt` file, and present that file inside of the `<FILESET>` tags.
 Include the shiny package.

 - If you use the `python-dotenv` package, tell the user they can create a `.env` file with their API keys, with the format: